tier4/caret_report/sample_autoware/README.md

 ### 3.b Change code to avoid CARET restrictions

 - Changes, and Why the change is needed:
-    - Keep a node you want to analyze within the following CARET restrictions, otherwise CARET cannot trace data in the following cases:
+    - Keep a node you want to analyze within the following CARET restrictions:
-        - When a node has "two or more" timer callback functions whose timer priod are the same
+        - CARET cannot trace data, when a node has "two or more" timer callback functions whose timer priod are the same
-        - When a node has "two or more" subscription callback functions whose topic name are the same
+        - CARET cannot trace data, when a node has "two or more" subscription callback functions whose topic name are the same
     - Dependency on `rclcpp` needs to be written in package.xml
 - How to modify:
     - Please refer to [this commit](https://github.com/takeshi-iwanari/autoware.universe/commit/7c1eaa08f19f9cf09d697069e1f8e48fd35bb4cb) , and make the same change
-    - Or, cherry-pick this change ( Note: this change is made on [20220823](https://github.com/autowarefoundation/autoware.universe/commit/2d62bdf127b8215c73be6416c57861d4a812ef0b), so it may not valid in the future )
+    - Or, cherry-pick this change ( Note: this change is made on [20220823](https://github.com/autowarefoundation/autoware.universe/commit/2d62bdf127b8215c73be6416c57861d4a812ef0b), so it may not be valid in the future )
         ```sh
         cd ${autoware_dir}
         cd src/universe/autoware.universe/